What Strong and Boostcamp each focus on

 Strong has a free tier with a cap on custom routines, and Strong PRO at $4.99/month, $29.99/year, or $99.99 lifetime.
 PRO unlocks unlimited custom routines, all charts, the plate calculator, body-part measurements, custom icons and themes, and the warm-up calculator.
 The lifetime option is unusual in this category and a real value for long-term users.

 Boostcamp's free tier covers the entire 11,000+ programs library, the full workout logger, RPE and RIR logging, plate calculator and rest timers, personal records and estimated 1RMs, weekly Sunday reports, and the year-end Wrapped recap.
 Boostcamp Pro is $59.99/year ($4.99/month billed annually) with a 7-day free trial, or $14.99/month with no trial.
-Pro adds 20+ exclusive coach programs, the Strength Score, the per-muscle volume heatmap, personalized programs, advanced exercise analytics, and unlimited custom program creation.
+Pro adds 20+ exclusive coach programs, the Strength Score, the per-muscle volume heatmap, personalized programs, and advanced exercise analytics.
+Building custom programs manually, in the app or on desktop, is free and unlimited on both tiers.

 The two pricing models reflect the philosophies.
 Strong PRO is a small fee to remove caps on the logging app you are already using, with a lifetime tier for users who commit.
 Boostcamp Pro is positioned as the analytics-and-extras layer on top of a free tier that already includes the full programs library and tracker.